2003scape/rscsundae/doc/features.md

 ### Known engine bugs

-* Ground items appear duplicated to the client when changing planes.
 * NPC combat can end up one-sided somehow (both remain in-animation).
 * Talking to NPCs across diagonals doesn't work
   (maybe should be excluded from sight checks)